CGanesh574/FSD/README.md

-# README.md
-Here is the complete `README.md` file based on the information you provided, formatted in Markdown:

----

 # MERN Real Estate Platform

 A full-stack real estate web application built with the **MERN** stack (MongoDB, Express.js, React, Node.js).
 Users can browse, create, update, and manage property listings for sale or rent.